als429/testing-stuffs-presentation/PRESENTME.md

 ### 8. we're probably going to bother you about site speed (no matter how good it is) :bullettrain_side:

-* look at Google's lighthouse and the page speed insight tool and you'll get 80%* of what most SEOs will tell you
+* look at Google's lighthouse and the <a href="https://developers.google.com/speed/pagespeed/insights/">page speed insight tool</a> and you'll get 80%* of what most SEOs will tell you
 * use your SEO friend to start a war to remove tracking pixels from the site, let them fight for you
-* tell them you refactor your code on a monthly basis
+* tell your SEO you refactor your code on a monthly basis (and review legacy code for potential technical debt...)
 * find a way to remove any unused JS and CSS in production (invent a product that does this for all sites, become the next lesser-known Bill Gates)

 <br />